yoshioterada/JAX-RS-Cognitive-HoL/Create-App.md

 ]
 ```

 For the above JSON data, pleas create FaceDetectResponseJSONBody class?
-In the class please write the following code?
 ![](https://c1.staticflickr.com/1/264/32648818866_9f74032e61.jpg)
+We need to declare 3 instance valuable inside of the class.
+Please write the following code?

 ```
 package com.yoshio3.entities;